An Overview of Supercapacitors

 I Introduction

-In brief, a supercapacitor is a very large polarized electrolytic capacitor.
-'Large' here refers to capacity, not their physical size.
+In brief, a supercapacitor (also called an ultracapacitor) is a high-capacitance, polarized electrolytic device.
+“High” here refers to capacitance (farads), not necessarily physical size.

 Inside Look Of A Supercapacitor vs Electrolytic Capacitor